Medical-Fitness Technician

 Scoring the Test Result:

-- Body and legs straight with only the balls of the feet (males) or the knees (females) on the floor
+- Body and legs straight with only the hands and toes (males) or the knees (females) on the floor.

 Test Protocol:

-- Stand or sit several feet away from the participant so that you can observe the complete push-up movement.
+- Stand several feet away from your client so that you can observe the complete Push-Up movement.

-- Confirm that the participant understands the push-up movement and the test procedure.
+- Confirm that your client understands the Push-Up movement and the test procedure.

-- Start a hand-held 1-minute timer when the participant begins doing his/her first push-up.
+- Start a hand-held 1-minute Timer when your client begins doing his/her first Push-Up.

 Scoring the Test Result: